You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 Chef Gary Staffords cooks up an assortment of delicious meals.
 He has also written a number of cookbooks that include some of the restaurant’s favorite meals.

 If you’re hanging around ‘til dinnertime, consider Montmartre, which serves up French food with style.
-The restaurant offers a number of set menus that are less than €30 each.
+The restaurant offers a number of set menus.

 A sampling of the kind of fare you can expect during your visit of Sligo town.
 Photo: Sligo Tourism.